Three ways that climate change is impacting our health and what you can do to help

 Climate change represents the greatest threat to global health of the 21st century.

-The impacts of climate change – such as rising sea levels, droughts and heatwaves – are already harming people’s health and leading to an increased risk of a range of health issues.
+Due in part to our continued dependency on fossil fuels the impacts of climate change – such as rising sea levels, droughts and heatwaves – are harming people’s health and leading to an increased risk of a range of health issues.

 Figure 1 below outlines some of these health impacts: